stampit-org/stampit/README.md

 Create objects from reusable, composable behaviors.
 Stampit uses [three different kinds of prototypal OO](http://ericleads.com/2013/02/fluent-javascript-three-different-kinds-of-prototypal-oo/) to let you inherit behavior in a way that is much more powerful and flexible than classical OO.

+Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://pjabook.com).

 Looking for a deep dive into prototypal OO, stamps, and the Two Pillars of JavaScript?
 [Learn JavaScript with Eric Elliott](https://ericelliottjs.com).

 ## Status

-**Stable,** in production use with millions of monthly users.
+**v1, stable,** in production use with millions of monthly users.
 There will be no breaking changes in the 1.x line.

-Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://pjabook.com).
+**v2, current stable**.
+Breaking changes:
+* All chaining methods return new stamps instead of self-mutating `this` stamp.
+* `state()` always shallow merge properties.
+It was not doing so in a single rare case.
+* Instead of factory arguments the `enclose()` functions now recieve the following object `{ instance, stamp, args }`.

+There is a slight chance these changes affect your current codebase.
+If so, we would recommend you to update to v2 becuase it is more powerful.
+See [advances examples](https://github.com/ericelliott/stampit/blob/master/EXAMPLES.md).

 ## Contribute

 Press the hack button to open this project in the Nitrous.IO online IDE.
 [![Hack ericelliott/stampit on Nitrous.IO](https://d3o0mnbgv6k92a.cloudfront.net/assets/hack-l-v1-4b6757c3247e3c50314390ece34cdb11.png)](https://www.nitrous.io/hack_button?source=embed&runtime=nodejs&repo=ericelliott%2Fstampit&file_to_open=README.md)

+Pull requests are welcome anytime.

 ## Install